platformsh/template-builder/templates/microprofile-payara/files/README.md

-# Spring Boot Maven template for Platform.sh
+# Payara Micro Maven template for Platform.sh

 This project provides a starter kit for Payara Micro projects hosted on [Platform.sh](http://platform.sh).